SergioMEV/solar/README.md

 ### (Sergio) To Do:
  - [ ] look into form.h for text box in ui
- - [ ] look into displaying text using curses for display box
+ - [x] look into displaying text using curses for display box
+ - [ ] implement line selection and line numbers